CPT-Jack-A-Castle/oscp-scripts/README.md

 # OSCP Scripts
-Scripts, techniques, and notes for the OSCP exam
+Scripts, techniques, notes and utilities for the OSCP exam

 ## Utilities
 Various utilities that faciliate different facets of hacking